Director of Wind Ensemble, Wind Symphony, and Athletic Bands

-Bough’s diverse performance background includes wind bands, brass bands, orchestras, chamber music, jazz bands, Dixieland, the Walt Disney World All American College Band and the Phantom Regiment Drum and Bugle Corps.
+Bough's diverse performance background includes wind bands, brass bands, orchestras, chamber music, jazz bands, Dixieland, the Walt Disney World All American College Band and the Phantom Regiment Drum and Bugle Corps.
 He is a Yamaha sponsored artist, and performs on the Yamaha 822 CC tuba and Yamaha 822 F tuba.
 In this capacity, he served as a brass consultant and guest instructor with the Cavaliers Drum and Bugle Corps for six years.
 He was also an instructor with the Phantom Regiment Alumni Corps in 2016.
-Bough has contributed nearly 20 articles and hundreds of new music reviews to the Instrumentalist magazine, School Band and Orchestra magazine and DCI Today, as well as articles to five volumes of the Teaching Music Through Performance series as well as Teaching Music Through Performance in Jazz.
-In 2019, Bough was invited to partner with the Dansr company as a Denis Wick Ambassador.
+Bough has contributed over twenty articles and hundreds of new music reviews to the Instrumentalist magazine, School Band and Orchestra magazine and DCI Today, as well as articles to five volumes of the Teaching Music Through Performance series as well as Teaching Music Through Performance in Jazz.
+He is also an ambassador for the Denis Wick company and a lifetime performer on their mouthpieces and mutes.

 In May of 2014, his first compact disc was released, entitled, Concertos for Brass: The Music of Thomas Bough.
 This disc features three original concerti for solo brass instruments and wind band, as well as a transcription of the Concerto in Eb by Neruda.
 It is available on the Summit Records label.
-Since then, recent commissions have included “Musings on Mahler” for Solo Trumpet and Band, “Legacy of Luther” from Concordia University in Chicago, “Air Mobility Fanfare” from the U.S. Air Force Band at Scott Air Force Base, “Poorest of the Poor: Music for Mother Teresa”, from the University of San Diego, “Fortress of Peace” from the Southwest Community Concert Band, “Leviathan” from Hubble Middle School and “Burn” for Alto Saxophone and Band, commissioned by Greg Dewhirst from Texas Wesleyan University.
+Since then, recent commissions have included "Ring the Bell" for The University of Texas, Rio Grande Valley; "Esse Quam Videri" for Olivet Nazarene University; "Chester's Diadem" for Hauser Junior High School; "Musings on Mahler" for Solo Trumpet and Band; "Legacy of Luther" for Concordia University in Chicago; "Air Mobility Fanfare" for the U.S. Air Force Band at Scott Air Force Base; and "Poorest of the Poor: Music for Mother Teresa", for the University of San Diego.

 D.M.A., Arizona State University